evdokimovm/evdokimovm.github.io/_posts/2017-02-24-how-to-install-zsh-and-oh-my-zsh-on-windows-10.md

 [**https://github.com/zeit/hyper/issues/2385**](https://github.com/zeit/hyper/issues/2385).
 BTW, if you need to find path to `ubuntu.exe`, open command prompt (default windows cmd not bash or ubuntu) and use `where ubuntu.exe` command.

-Thus I found solution: we can use `cmd.exe` in config and just run `ubuntu` as a command line argument.
+Thus I found solution: we can use `cmd.exe` in config and just run `wsl` as a command line argument.
 That's works.

+Also, note that in this case we are running `wsl.exe` not `ubuntu.exe` and this running Ubuntu because Ubuntu is current default "WSL OS".
+For example if you will install `openSUSE` from Windows Store and set as default then `wsl.exe` will run `openSUSE`.

+To understand what I mean, I recommend to reading article: [Manage multiple Linux Distributions in WSL](https://msdn.microsoft.com/en-us/commandline/wsl/wsl-config).

-But there is a second way to solve:
+There is a second way to solve:

 Add `bash -c zsh` to `~/.bashrc` file as I described above in `Configure and Run Oh My Zsh` part for users who have installed Windows 10 Build Less Than 16215.